oh-jinwoo94/gkm-align/README.md

 #### Cell-type-specific model-weighted genome alignment
-The [run_gkmalign_cell-weighted.sh](examples/whole_genome/run_gkmalign_cell-weighted.sh) shell script describes how cell-specific whole-genome alignment can be computed using enhancer sequence models (gkm-SVM).
+The [run_gkmalign_cell-weighted.sh](examples/whole_genome/run_gkmalign_cell-weighted.sh) shell script describes how to compute cell-specific whole-genome alignment using enhancer sequence models (gkm-SVM).

 The first step is to download the relevant sequence models.
 For example, to perform alignment weighted toward embryonic brain enhancers, first download the gkm-SVM embryonic brain enhancer models for human (DHS_790_hg38) and mouse (DHS_97_mm10).
 The full list of enhancer models can be found at the following links: [human-model-list](https://beerlab.org/gkmalign/Supplementary_Table_2.txt) and [mouse-model-list](https://beerlab.org/gkmalign/Supplementary_Table_3.txt).
 Using the model aliases, you can download the models from these links: [human-model-repo](https://beerlab.org/gkmalign/human) and [mouse-model-repo](https://beerlab.org/gkmalign/mouse).
 These files include the enhancer-kmer weights and additional information used to compute gkm-SVM prediction scores, which range from 0 to 1.